Victor Ehrenberg (historian)

-Victor Ehrenberg (22 November 1891 – 25 January 1976) was a German Jewish historian.
+Victor Ehrenberg (22 November 1891 – 25 January 1976) was a German-British Jewish historian.

 Life

 Ehrenberg was born in Altona, Hamburg to a noted German Jewish family.
 He was the younger brother of Hans Ehrenberg and the nephew of the jurist Victor Ehrenberg, and a nephew of economist Richard Ehrenberg.

-Victor Ehrenberg served in the German Army on the Western Front during World War I and was awarded the Iron Cross, 2nd Class for his combat service.
+After four years of military service in World War I, he resumed his studies in Tübingen, where he earned his doctorate in 1920 and completed his habilitation at the Goethe University Frankfurt in 1922.

+In 1929, he was appointed to the chair of Ancient History at the Charles University in Prague.
+Shortly before the German troops invaded, Ehrenberg fled with his family to Great Britain in February 1939, where he held various teaching positions during World War II, including in Newcastle.
+In 1946, he accepted a professorship at the University of London, having declined a chair in Munich because he did not wish to return to Germany.
+From 1958, he was member of the Heidelberg Academy of Sciences and Humanities.

+The focus of Ehrenberg's wide-ranging scholarly work was in the field of Greek history.
+His best-known book was titled Aristophanes and the People of Athens (German title: Aristophanes und das Volk von Athen) and dealt with the sociology of Old Attic comedy.
+He also wrote over 100 articles for the Pauly encyclopedias.

-Ehrenberg was married to Eva Dorothea Ehrenberg, née Sommer (1891–1964), a daughter of Siegfried Sommer and Helene Sommer (High Court Judge, Hessen).
-He was the father of Geoffrey and Lewis Elton, and grandfather of Ben Elton.
+Ehrenberg was married to the teacher Eva Dorothea Ehrenberg, née Sommer (1891–1964), a daughter of Siegfried Sommer and Helene Sommer (High Court Judge, Hessen).
+He was the father of Geoffrey and Lewis Elton, grandfather of Ben Elton, and first cousin twice removed of Olivia Newton-John.

-He died, aged 84, in London.

-A bequest made in his will to the Institute of Classical Studies, University of London funds the Grote prize, an academic prize for outstanding scholarship in the field of Ancient History.
+He died in London, aged 84.
+A bequest made in his will to the Institute of Classical Studies, University of London funds the Grote prize, an academic prize for outstanding scholarship in the field of Ancient history.